rstudio/r-community-survey/README.md

 ### 2019

-The new 2019 survey is just completing development and we plan to launch it around December 11, 2019.
+The new 2019 survey launched on December 13, 2019 and completed on January 10, 2020.

-The survey in 2019 will be largely the same as in 2018, but with the addition of a few more questions regarding Python, the discoverability of packages, and R Markdown.
-We still are targeting roughly 10 minutes to complete the survey.
+The survey in 2019 is largely the same as in 2018, but with the addition of a few more questions regarding Python, the discoverability of packages, and R Markdown.
+We have not published the processed results yet, but plan to do so by the end of February.
+I'll do my best to publish a simple R script to ingest the material for others wishing to process the data.

 Carl Howe